OCHA-DAP/hdx-cli-toolkit/README.md

 ```
 hdx_key_stage: "[an HDX API token from the staging HDX site]"
 hdx_key: "[an HDX API token from the prod HDX site]"
+default_organization: "[your organization]"
 ```

+The `default_organization` is required for the `configuration` command and can be supplied using the `--organization=` commandline parament.
+If not defined it will default to `hdx`.

 A user agent (`hdx_cli_toolkit_*`) is specified in the `~/.useragents.yaml` file with the * replaced with the users initials.
 ```